fieldtrip/website/tutorial/nirs_singlechannel.md

     cfg = ft_definetrial(cfg);
     data_epoch = ft_redefinetrial(cfg,data_filtered);

 Note that we left out the brackets around the output variable as we have a single output variable here.
 Great, we have 12 trials now!
-Check them out using the databrowser, but let us use some settings to make the plots look neate
+Check them out using the databrowser, but let us use some settings to make the plots look neater:

     cfg = [];
     cfg.ylim = [-1 1];